10 Telltale Signs of an Emotional Affair

 Stopping this unhealthy cycle first requires acknowledgement from your partner that they currently may have an inappropriate attachment to another person.
 “But why is it inappropriate?” they may wonder.
 “Why is it not okay to have friends?”
 As a counselor, I can assure them that it’s a big deal because their primary commitment is to you, and you feel uncomfortable with it.

 Furthermore, it is beneficial for people to understand that many affairs begin innocently enough.
 From my experience, unless they started in response to some gross Craigslist sex-ad or ashleymadison.com profile, ALL AFFAIRS begin as platonic emotional entanglements.
 Hardly anyone sets about to have an affair, destroy their marriage, blow their family apart, and live in the aftermath of the financial and emotional destruction that causes.
 [Listen to my podcast about affairs, if you want to learn more about the sad reality.]
-Instead, affairs begin by appreciating their time with a new person, which can lead to attraction until it grows like a wildfire that only the cold shock of discovery and divorce can drown.
+Instead, affairs begin by appreciating their time with a new person, which can lead to a crush that grows like a wildfire that only the cold shock of discovery and divorce can drown.

-Signs of an Emotional Affair
+10 Signs of an Emotional Affair

 Believe it or not, the biggest “danger signal” for a relationship is not fighting.